Nietzscheanism

 The Nietzschean difference

-Evolutionary biology tells us that most of the creatures seen in the modern world are likely to spend most of their lives attempting to propagate their genes - since they are descended from a long series of ancestors who performed that task slightly better than their peers managed it.
+Evolutionary biology tells us that most of the creatures seen in the modern world are likely to spend most of their lives attempting to propagate their genes.
+We can expect such behaviour since modern organisms are descended from a long series of ancestors who propagated their genes slightly better than their peers did.

 However, the Nietzscheans are a bit different from most other creatures in this regard - because they engage in this activity consciously and deliberately.